 There’s a washing-up loofah that is hand-made from layers of the natural loofah plant.
 It swells when immersed in water, to become a spongy flexible pad that won’t scratch.
 It’s ideal for cleaning work surfaces, chopping boards, baths, sinks, tiles and taps.
-It will last for months, since it’s plastic-free when it’s worn out it can be composted.
+Once it’s worn out, it can be composted.

 There’s a washing-up dish soap bar that is tough on grease but gentle on your hands.
 It’s made in the UK.

 You get one Safix pad, I chose to have a pack of 4.
 It’s a natural scouring pad made from 100% coconut fibre.
-Once you’ve used it and can no longer use it, it can be composted.
-It’s plastic-free so won’t release any microplastics into our environment, unlike commercial scouring pads.
+It’s also compostable too, it’s plastic-free so won’t release any microplastics into our environment, unlike commercial scouring pads.

 There’s also a wooden dish brush that is plastic-free with plant bristles.
 The brush head is removable and replaceable.
 This brush is fully biodegradable and made from vegan and sustainable materials.